jjuncho/QuarantineCalories/README.md

 ### Information

 Information is the view with no logged user.
 It has the name of the project, a description of the goals, and a logIn and signIn form.
 Both forms are in their respective components.

+# Server for Quarantine Calories

+## Setup

+1. Install NodeJS and Mongodb community edition with mongodb compass on your computer
+2. Download the packages for the server by running `npm install` in the server directory.
+3. Compile and run the project using 'node server.js'
+4. Set up a mongodb instance on localhost:27017 with a Document called "userData" and 2 collections called "users" and "food"

+This will make sure that the server is installed and properly running on your computer.

+## What is included in the Backend
+Endpoints for actions such as registration, login, logout, add food, get total calories for a given day based off the food you input, and delete food.

+### NOTE
+There is a .env file not included in the github that contains the APP ID and the API Key necessary for the backend to make calls to the NutritionX APi.
+For security reasons it is not included in the public repo.